(Note: as of 10/22/23 Wildcat Canyon Road is still under construction and is closed to cars, but not bicycles, at Inspiration Point.)

 Upper Happy dead-ends into El Nido Ranch Road, the surface road running along the edge of Hwy 24.
 Take it R and stay on it through several name changes—El Nido Ranch, E. Altarinda Dr., Orindawoods Dr., Santa Maria Way—until it meets Orinda Way in downtown Orinda.
 This leg varies from big-road boring to pseudo-golf-course posh.

 Take Orinda Way R to avoid a short stretch of Camino Pablo, which is busy and fast.
 When Orinda Way dumps you out on Camino Pablo, you’re stuck with it.
-It has a mostly large and mostly pleasant shoulder/bike path, so it’s painless.
-Ride back to Wildcat Canyon Road and climb WCR back to Inspiration Point.
+CP has a mostly large and mostly pleasant shoulder/bike path, so it’s painless.
+Ride back to Wildcat Canyon Road and climb WCR back to Inspiration Point (if you skipped El Toyonal before, do it now).

 Return to Wildcat Canyon Road and ride back to your car.
 One sweet surprise remains.
 As I mentioned, the leg from Wildcat Creek to the Grizzly Peak ridgetop turns out by some miracle to be an imperceptible descent, so you end the ride whizzing along at terrific speed through luscious curves, wondering where you suddenly got all that oomph.
 It’s as sweet a 2 miles as you’ll ever do on a bike, and when it’s over you’ll want to ride it again.